 - Until Joshua Calvert has to do it under pressure, that is.
 Then the Lagrange point dodge is fully confirmed.

 - In Vladimir Vasilyev's No One but Us, three alien armadas are heading towards Earth and two other major human worlds.
 As part of defending them, powerful Nonlinear Field Generators are engaged, preventing the enemy from warping in, leaving only a tiny (by comparison) window, allowing them to "funnel" the enemy into a predictable position.
 This field is large enough to encompass the entire system.
+It also helps that any ship at FTL leaves an imprint at its destination that is detectable far in advance of the ship's arrival.

 - In Ryk E. Spoor's Grand Central Arena, Sandrisson Drives, even when inactive, interfere with each other, which wouldn't be an example of No Warping Zone except that drives jump from the volume of a planetary system to the artificial "Spheres" which are much smaller.
 A smallish number of ships occupying a Sphere can entirely prevent jumping from anywhere in the planetary system.